stephane/pylibmodbus/README.rst

 Python Interface for libmodbus written with CFFI.
 This libmodbus wrapper is compatible with Python 2 and Python 3.

+This wrapper is only compatible with libmodbus v3.1.2 and above.

 Required packages:

 - python-dev and libffi-dev